gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but everything was too tangled together.
 Pushing and shoving,
 they managed to work it free and slide it up onto the sandbar.
-It was light than Maddy had expected, but its edges were as sharp as broken glass.
+It was lighter than Maddy had expected, but its edges were as sharp as broken glass.

 She and Gumption stood side by side for a moment to catch their breath.
-"What do you think it is?" he asked, jerking his chin at the pipes and rods and flywheels that lay in the water.
+"What do you think it is?" he asked, jerking his chin at the mess of rods and flywheels that lay in the water.

 Maddy shook her head.